How can intravenous vitamin C help you? What the research says - CancerChoices

 Cardiovascular symptoms

-Preliminary evidence of lower blood pressure among normotensive people with infection, cancer, or fatigue treated with intravenous vitamin C (not exclusive to cancer)
+Preliminary evidence of lower blood pressure among normotensive people with infection, cancer, or fatigue treated with intravenous vitamin C (not specific to cancer)

 Changes in appetite